 The hormonal changes, lack of sleep, worry about the baby’s well-being, the labor and deliver and the time when they take the baby home- all these factors contribute that some women feel overwhelmed, depressed and/or anxious.
 These emotions impact not only the women but their relationships with the partner and family.

-Few of many things you can expect when working with me:
+Some of the things you can expect when working with me:

 How do I know when to seek help?